LilyBennu/Capstone-CrystalCollector/PrePlanning/backEndToDo.md

 ### Back end questions for Esin ###

 - do what for the user login haaaaaaah?

 - is it possible to add null statment for boolean validating?
 - should i be validating anything else for blurbs and crystals

-- do i really gotta test all these tests i made lmao
+- do i really gotta test all these tests i made lmao [yes]

 - for controllers/ paths how should i set things up so the paths or  login is connected to user always? is it by
-      ###  ("/appUserId/crystals/blah)???
+      ###  ("/appUserId/crystals/blah)??? noooo easier to hack
+      user info in token with authprincipal

 - for the antMatchers for security I have to make one for every method that has a path essentially?
+- yep petmitAll and authenticated decided what pages need to authenticated and what are permit all

  - ### Notes ### -

-    -
+ - authentication principle to grab user assoicated with token

+    ### example ###
+    - public Result<Crystal> add(@RequestBody Crystal crystal, @AuthenticationPrinciple AppUser user) {
+    crystal.setAppUserId(user.getAppUserId);
+    Result<Crystal> result = service.add(crystal);
+    // etc. ...
+}
 =====================================================================

 ### Weekend To Do ###